It’s NOT About Being Ready 4 Weeks Out; It’s About Being Ready On Contest Day!

 The competitors on the left are not ready.
 They need another month to lean up.
 Look at the competitors on the right and notice the difference just 4 weeks can do.

-Concerns The Final Month (Pay Special Attention)
+Concerns During 4 Weeks Out (Pay Special Attention)

 Most women I talk to prepping for a show that are 4 weeks out feel a little panicked, like they won’t be ready.
 This is normal.
 You don’t want to be ready a month out from your show.
 You want to be ready on your contest day!